Please note that the costs given here are only a rough approximation.

 Ideal start for 8-12 years old.
-The IAME category uses a sealed 60cc Parilla Gazelle UK engine which has been chosen by Motorsports UK to take over the prime category from the Comer engine from 2013 and is thus used in the Cadet British Championship.
-It has a direct drive with a centrifugal clutch.
+There are several options so check the local club before deciding.
+They all have direct drive with a centrifugal clutch, some with electric start, some with a pull start.
 Approx top speed 50mph.
 Fitted with side pods and nose cone for safety.
-Cost approx. £3000.
-The Honda Cadet, with an un-sealed 4-stroke engine is cheaper at around £2500, and a good economic starting point.
-It also has a British Championship.
-A new race prepared Honda engine can be obtained for £700 plus vat or a bit more for a checked over racing engine.
+Cost approx. £3000 to £5000 plus vat.
+A new race prepared Honda sealed GX200 engine can be obtained for about £700 plus vat.
 Go to here for more information on the class.
-The two classes may be raced together.
-The upper age of 12 is so that smaller children may stay in the class, but usually drivers will move up to the junior classes by the age of 11 /12 as they get too heavy to be competitive.
+The classes may be raced together.
+The upper age of 12 is so that smaller children may stay in the class, but usually drivers will move up to the Intermediate classes as they get too heavy to be competitive.
+The 900mm chassis from 2017 to 2022 can be used in Cadet alongside the newer 950mm chassis.

-11-16 years old.
-Experienced drives can start in the year of their 11th birthday.
+Year of 12th -16 years old.
+Experienced drives can start from their 12th birthday.
 Single engine option – TKM BT82.
-Chassis no longer need to be homologated, but there are limitations on the karts.
+Chassis do not need to be homologated, but there are limitations on the karts to keep costs down.
 A restrictor plate between carburettor and engine limits available power and there are various options for different sized drivers.
 Clutch is optional for easy electric starting & recovery after a spin.
-Cost £3000 approx. A TAG (electric start, Touch and Go) variant is available.
+Cost £4000 approx. A TAG (electric start, Touch and Go) variant is available but a clutch is mandatory in Juniors.

-Year of 16th birthday and over.
-Single engine (TKM BT82) and same chassis choice as for Junior TKM and with one choice of restrictor between carburettor and engine or none for heavier drivers.
+Year of 16th birthday and over for newcomers.
+Single engine (TKM BT82) and same chassis choice as for Junior TKM and with a choice of restrictor between carburettor and engine or none for heavier drivers.
 Similarity of regulations makes the progression from Junior TKM to Senior TKM except that the senior category is now 115cc, both inexpensive and logical.
 TAG option available.
-Cost £3500 approx.
+Cost £4000 approx.